Deaths of Kris Kremers and Lisanne Froon: Discovery of remains

 The discovery of the backpack led to new searches along the Culubre River.
 Kremers' denim shorts were found atop a rock on the opposite bank of the tributary, a few kilometres away from where Froon's backpack had been discovered.
-A rumour claimed that the shorts were found zipped and neatly folded, but pictures of the shorts, published in 2021, disproved this information.
+A rumour claimed that the shorts were found zipped and neatly folded; pictures of the shorts, published in 2021, disproved this information.
 Two months later, closer to where the backpack was discovered, a pelvis and a boot with a foot inside were found.
 Soon, at least 33 widely scattered bones were discovered along the same river bank.
 DNA testing confirmed they belonged to Kremers and Froon.
-Froon's bones still had some skin attached to them, but Kremers' bones appeared to have been bleached.
+Froon's bones still had some skin attached to them, while Kremers' bones appeared to have been bleached, something which can happen by natural means such as sun exposure.
+In total only around 10% of Froon's and 5% of Kremers' bones were found.

 A Panamanian forensic anthropologist later claimed that under magnification "there are no discernible scratches of any kind on the bones, neither of natural nor cultural origin – there are no marks on the bones at all".

-Had natural decomposition of the body near a river caused the bones, which are heavier than water, to sink to the bottom of the river, markings on the bone should have been visible from friction with the riverbed.

-One bone fragment attributed to Kris Kremers involved a bleached half of her pelvis.
-Under natural decomposition a pelvis, especially from a younger person, does not break in half.
-Furthermore, it is not likely to have been caused by predators.
-Moreover, the bone was missing joint tissue that remains intact for years under natural decomposition.

-In late August 2014, a fragment of skin was found on the banks of the Rio Culubre River that could be attributed to Lisanne Froon after forensic analysis.
-This was in an early state of decomposition, unlike the physical remains found of Kris Kremers.

-In conclusion, several indications from third-party investigations point to criminal human activity.